featuretoggles/feature-toggles/README.md

 Currently, This is available as a babel plugin.

+> ### Below list problems stopping you to productive, than you are at right place.
+>
-> How to maintain existing and unfinished feature?
+> 1. How to maintain both existing and unfinished feature?
-> How to get rid of long-lived branches?
+> 2. How to get rid of long-lived branches?
-> How to manage single codebase used by multiple teams?
+> 3. How to manage single codebase used by multiple teams?
+> 4. How to maintain production ready master branch?

 More details why you need feature toggles: https://sanjaypanda.com/blogs/feature-toggles-ideas-and-uses/